 Chhep Wildlife Sanctuary

 The Kulen Promtep Wildlife Sanctuary is located in the northern plains of Cambodia Preah Vihear, near the border to Thailand.
 It is the largest protected area in Cambodia and was set aside to protect the critically endangered, possibly extinct Kouprey.
 With a protected area network spanning more than half a million hectares, the Northern Plains are home to in excess of 260 bird species and large mammals such as Asian Elephant, Banteng and Guar.
-In this sparsely populated landscape an intricate patchwork of community livelihoods, subsistence farming, cultural sites and conservation areas exist in this, the northernmost, province of Cambodia; a delicate balance of people and wild places.
+In this sparsely populated landscape, an intricate patchwork of community livelihoods, subsistence farming, cultural sites and conservation areas exist in Cambodia’s northernmost province; a delicate balance of people and wild places.
 The major conservation areas, Kulen Promtep Wildlife Sanctuary, Prey Preah Roka Wildlife Sanctuary, Chhep Wildlife Sanctuary and Phnom Tbeng Natural Heritage Park are under the management of the Ministry of Environment.

 Keo Seima Wildlife Sanctuary-Mondulkiri